Virux-66/GPU-Sched/src/runtime/driver/workloads/2023/README.md

 - compute-bound : memory-bound = 1 : 3
 - compute-bound : memory-bound = 3 : 5
 - compute-bound : memory-bound = 1 : 7
-There four ratios are identified with suffix starting from 0 to 6.
+There eight ratios are identified with suffix starting from 1 to 8.
-Take `3080Ti_32jobs_0.wl` as example, it indicates this workload includes 32 benchmarks, which consists of 1/2 compute-bound and 1/2 memory-bound and it runs on 3080Ti.
+Take `3080Ti_32jobs_1.wl` as example, it indicates this workload includes 32 benchmarks, which consists of 1/2 compute-bound and 1/2 memory-bound and it runs on 3080Ti.